basiralab/RepFL/README.md

 ```

-## Please cite the following paper when using our work:
+## Please cite the following paper when using our work

 ```latex
 @inproceedings{ghilea2023replica,